BI and analytics

 Data sources, refresh cadence and access rules

-We connect the needed systems, define refresh rules, access logic and the quality checks behind the BI dashboard.
+We connect the needed systems, define refresh rules, access logic and the quality checks behind the dashboard.

 Onboarding and handover